Strength, Power and Endurance Training

 Power is defined as the amount of work performed per unit of time.
 Power is an element of skill-related fitness that is needed to excel in athletic performance.
 Athletes generate much of their power in their legs, hips, butt and core, transferring the power they generate to their smaller arms, which then transfer that power to the bat, club, stick or fist.

 Increased strength does not always translate into increased power.
 For example, a strong upper body lifts a high amount of weight.
 However a strong upper body does not always have the ability to throw a ball far if enough speed cannot be generated.

 The longer you can use your muscles, the more endurance you have.
 A marathoner has less speed than a sprinter, but can run longer than the sprinter because he has more muscular endurance.
 Cardio endurance, or stamina, is your ability to maintain a high heart rate longer, such as during a 30-minute aerobic workout.

-In muscle endurance often uses the resistance is the body itself.
+Muscle endurance often uses the resistance is the body itself.
 The measurement of muscular endurance is based on the number of repetitions performed.
-Endurance means the ability to perform upper-body exercises many times is separate from the ability to perform lower-body or abdominal exercises many times.
+In endurance training, the ability to perform upper-body exercises many times is separate from the ability to perform lower-body or abdominal exercises many times.
 Muscular endurance tests include push-ups, pull-ups and dips for the upper body, and sit-ups for the abdominals.
 Lower-body endurance can be assessed with squats.